rweickelt/qst/doc/matrix-item.rst

     :default: empty list

-    A list of testcase names that the matrix is applied to.
+    A list of test case names that the matrix is applied to.
 Entries may contain exact names as well as the wildcard characters ``*`` (match any string) and ``?`` (match any character).
 Duplicate entries are ignored.